- Elderly at risk regarding loss of function

 - Target settings: home care, care homes, rehabilitation facilities, hospitals

-While an increase in physical activity levels has been shown to be the most effective and important intervention strategy to improve health in elderly populations, it is notoriously difficult to increase physical activity, mobilisation, and rehabilitation among older adults.
+While an increase in physical activity levels has been shown to be the most effective and important intervention strategy to improve health in elderly populations, it is notoriously difficult to increase physical activity, mobilization, and rehabilitation among older adults.
 Current trends and tendencies to use wearable devices to provide instant feedback during training sessions attract a very small portion of the elderly who may benefit from increased activity.
 REACH, in contrast, adopts a proactive strategy of detection and prevention by targeting the elderly for whom engagement in physical activities is crucial to their continued independent living.
-At the same time, by exploiting ambient integrated monitoring, analytics and intervention sensitive to time and location, effective and intervention in the form of motivation feedback, mobilisation, rehabilitation and gamification is enabled.